krishnasai215/krishnasai215/README.md

 👋 Hi there,

-📊 Data Science Enthusiast | 💻 Full Stack Developer
+📊 I'm a Data Science Enthusiast | 💻 Full Stack Developer

 🔍 Exploring the world of data and crafting web applications that bring ideas to life.